Glossitis is a problem in which the tongue is swollen and changes color, often making the surface of the tongue appear smooth. Geographic tongue

 - Tongue swelling

-Your health care provider may ask detailed questions about your medical history and lifestyle to find the cause of tongue inflammation if there was no obvious injury or other cause.
+The health care provider may ask questions about your health history and lifestyle to help discover the cause of tongue inflammation.

-Blood tests may be done to rule out other medical conditions.
+You may need blood tests may be done to rule out other medical problems.

-is important.
+Good oral care.
 Brush your teeth thoroughly at least twice a day and floss at least once a day.

 Call your health care provider if: